MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-mcca.md

 - **OK**: the actions that meet recommended conditions and need no attention at this time
 - **Improvement**: actions that need attention
-- **Recommendation**: actions which don’t need attention or action, but for which we recommend best practices
+- **Recommendation**: actions that don’t need attention, but for which we recommend best practices

 Select a box to view improvements and recommendations.